ARMv8 Shellcodes from 'A' to 'Z': High-level constructs

 \subsubsection{Loading arbitrary values into a register}

 Loading a value into a register is the cornerstone of any program.
-Unfortunately there is no direct way to perform a load directly using only alphanumeric instructions.
-We hence used an indirect strategy.
-Using \texttt{adds} and \texttt{subs} with the available immediate constants, we can increment and decrement registers.
-One of the constraints is that this immediate constant must be quite large.
-Thus, we selected two consecutive constants, using an \texttt{adds/subs} pair.
-By repeating this operation we can set registers to arbitrary values.
+Unfortunately there is no direct way to perform a load using only alphanumeric instructions.
+We hence opted for an indirect strategy using a sequence of \texttt{adds} and \texttt{subs} instructions with different immediates, changing the value of the registers to the desired amount.
+One of the constraints is that this immediate constant must be quite large for the instruction to be alphanumeric.
+In particular, we selected two consecutive constants for increasing and decreasing registers, using an \texttt{adds/subs} pair.
+By repeating such operations we can set registers to arbitrary values.

 For instance, to add 1 to the register \texttt{w11} we can use:

 which is encoded by \texttt{ki01ke0q}.
 And similarly to subtract~1:

 which is encoded by \texttt{ki0qke01}.